-The baby was the cutest; her mother said that "My husband came back to take her".
-"He loved her so much more than one human being should love another" 44.
+her".
+"He loved her so much more than one human being should love another".
 If her father loves her this much, imagine how much grief he will go through once he learns of her death.
 This, in short, shows the destruction of a family and their grief.
-In Somalia, there are countless explosions that destroy many people day after day.
+In Somalia, countless explosions destroy many people day after day.
 This demonstrates the danger of war to the common people.

 In addition, the novel depicts the annihilation of Mother Earth and the demise of both humans and animals, as was already said.
 The vacant inns and the desolate, gloomy countryside in the following excerpt are used to illustrate the effects of war and drought.
 In the novel, the burned earth and deserted homes are described.
-Some locations resemble ghost towns, complete with their structures, jewellery relics, grain merchants' offices, and occupants.
+Some locations resemble ghost towns, complete with their structures, jewelry relics, grain merchants' offices, and occupants.

-One alley led to another through a Bledley much different from the one we left.
-The log cabin inns along the road to the market were deserted.
+One alley led to another through Bledley much a different from the one we left.
+The log cabin inns along the road to the market deserted.
 The dry, dark landscape made it hard to recognize the town so ravaged by war, hunger, and drought.
-The buildings that housed the jewelry and clothing stores and cattle and grain merchant offices appeared as dry and ashen as the people within them.45
+The buildings that housed the jewelry and clothing stores and cattle and grain merchant offices appeared as dry and ashen as the people within them.48 all these years.
+They had been growing fruits like lemons, but all were cut down by the militants.
+The militants invaded the farmers' houses and farms and controlled every piece of land by evacuating the farmers.
+This is common in many African countries.